-One of the most annoying things to me about switching over to OSX was that F5 no longer did a full refresh.
+One of the most annoying things to me about switching over to a Mac was that F5 no longer did a full refresh on web pages.
 I do my fair share of web projects, so I’m constantly refreshing pages.
 For the first month of owning my Mac, I hit F5, nothing happened, and then I begrudgingly grabbed the mouse and clicked the refresh button.
-I know that ‘command – R’ is the Mac equivalent to F5 for a browser refresh, but I’m just so used to F5 (and I like just hitting one key), so I really wanted to have F5 work as the reload button.

 I was complaining to Dan about this and he quite easily walked me through how to make this happen.
 They say, “Its the little things in life”, and this is one of those little things that makes me smile when I use it.
-I primarily use Google Chrome, so that is what these instructions are for.
+I primarily use Google Chrome, so that these instructions are for setting a new chrome refresh shortcut for the Mac.
 A slightly modified version could be worked out to do this in Safari (if you really want that, just leave a comment and I’ll figure out and post the exact steps).

 Follow the steps below and you’ll be F5’ing it up just like me.